haskell-org/summer-of-haskell/content/ideas/xeus-haskell-performance.md

 ---
-title: xeus-haskell: Precompilation and Caching for Instant Startup
+title: xeus-haskell - Precompilation and Caching for Instant Startup
 ---

 ## Project Context